 In developing countries, there are three main issues that prevent the girl child from fulfilling her right to education.
 They include gender inequality, culture, religion, and economic condition/status.

 The deep-rooted stigma against girls’ education, conjoined with culture and gender inequality, translate to what is commonly perceived as unbreakable barriers to girls’ education.

 As a result, child marriage, sex trafficking, and forced prostitution become horrific alternatives to education that leaves a country trapped in a cocoon of gender-based violence, economic paralysis, and ill health.

+For thousands of girls in rural parts of Kenya, going to school remains a distant dream and an unattainable ecstasy that hovers beyond reach.
 In most cases, girls are sometimes perceived by their families as either an economic burden or a source of money.
 In Kenya 1 in 4 girls is married off before her 18th birthday.